Danielle Herrington Poses In Neon Pink Spandex Dress On Hood Of Car In Steamy New Photo

 She finished off her festival-ready look with a pair of chunky white sneakers that complete the 1990s-inspired vibe of the overall outfit.
 In some of the photos, including the second one, Herrington is wearing a pair of stylish mirrored lens sunglasses that matches the tones of her dress and fanny pack.

-Herrington is wearing her raven tresses in a middle part and down, as her large curls cascade over her shoulders and onto her back, with a bright pink hair clip on one side of her head.
+Herrington is wearing her raven tresses in a middle part and down as her large curls cascade over her shoulders and onto her back, with a bright pink hair clip on one side of her head.
 Keeping with the bright pink theme of her outfit, she accessorized her look with large metallic pink hoops on her ears.

-The post, which Herrington shared with her 167,000 Instagram followers, garnered more than 6,500 likes and about 80 comments within about a day of having been posted — at the time of this writing.
+At the time of this writing, the post, which Herrington shared with her 167,000 Instagram followers, garnered more than 6,500 likes and about 80 comments within about a day of being posted.
 Users of the social media platform took to the comments section to praise her fiery look and praise her fierce attitude in the photo.

 “Come tf through girl!!!!!!!!
-Fire af,” one user wrote, paired with a variety of emoji, including fire and heart eyed.
+Fire af,” one user wrote, paired with a variety of emoji, including fire and heart-eyed.

 In a recent interview with AskMen, the 2018 Sports Illustrated Swimsuit cover model opened up about what she looks for in men.